superxc3/xcmkb/list of items/list of keyboards/30percent/klein/readme.md

 - No switch plate for Choc option
 - Polycarbonate switch plate for mx version, extra standsoff and screw will be provided
 - Higher profile EC11 rotary encoder with knob
+- Optional sound buzzer, implemented in QMK code, can be configured by user by QMK compilation, refer [Audio](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_audio.md#songs)
-- Optional 0.96 larger oled screen, default comes with Klein logo only
+- Optional 0.96 larger oled screen, default comes with Klein logo only.
+Not recommended, might as well utilise the size for qmk settings / tap dance / combo in vial since this is a 36 keys small keyboard.

 ### What is not included and you need to prepare